-Epinephrine is a chemical compound that is designed to boost your metabolism, but studies suggest there are some nasty side effects if too much is produced.
+For example, caffeine is known to boost epinephrine levels, but studies suggest there are some nasty side effects if too much epinephrine is produced.

 How Do You Develop Caffeine Addiction?

-Addiction to pre-workout and the caffeine addiction that comes with it can have some dangerous long-term impacts:
+Dependence on pre-workouts and caffeine can have some dangerous long-term impacts: